Alaigal Oivathillai: Plot

-During the course of events, David gets aroused by his servant's wife undressing, enters the servants' bathroom and rapes her.
-Elissy who sees the whole thing is too afraid to stop David and she frantically tries to diverts the servant's attention to avoid exposing David and thereby shaming her family.
-Though he is caught in the act, David cleanly gets away due to his clout, and the servant and his wife, quietly leave the house without making a scene, after making a sarcastic comment to David that he had already 'repaid' them for their loyalty-- and Elissy--rather than they-- should be given the final payment for coolie services rendered, for standing 'guard' so faithfully during the shameful act.
+During the course of events, David gets aroused by his servant Mari's wife undressing, enters the bathroom and rapes her.
+Elissy who sees the whole thing is afraid to stop David and she frantically tries to divert Mari's attention to avoid exposing David and thereby shaming her family.
+Though he is caught in the act, David cleanly gets away due to his clout and Mari and his wife, realizing David's power and influence in the village quietly leave the house, after sarcastically telling David that he had already 'repaid' them for their loyalty, and Elissy — rather than they — should be given the final payment for coolie services rendered, for standing 'guard' so faithfully during the shameful act.

 Hurt by the barbed comment but knowing she did wrong and enraged at David's lack of remorse and callousness when she confronted him about the rape, Elissy now turns against David.
-She decides to help Mary, who truly loves Vichu and assists Mary to meet Vichu secretly.
+She decides to help Mary, who truly loves Vichu and helps Mary meet Vichu secretly.
 David, who comes to know of this, decides to get Mary married to a relative in a hurry.
 The priest at the local church meets David and advises him to understand true love and support the young lovers, but David disagrees as he feels religion is more important than emotions.
 Elissy is against his plan, and advises Mary to meet Vichu and decide their future.

 Mary and Vichu decide not to run away, but to live in the same village.
-When they are together, David lands up, beats Vichu and his friends, takes Mary away and speeds up the process of her forced marriage.
+When they are together, David ends up beating Vichu and his friends, takes Mary away and speeds up the process of her forced marriage.
 When Mary is determined to marry Vichu, Elissy takes her to Vichu's house and hands her over to his mother.
 Though Vichu's mother is apprehensive, she does not wish to abort their love and accepts Mary.
 However, David and his people arrive; Vichu's mother asks him and Mary to run away to a safer place.
 They both run away but remain at the beach.
 The night passes with protection from their friends.
 David meets the villagers and provokes them for allowing a Hindu to elope with a Christian.
 All the villagers join him and come to attack the lovers the next morning.

 Vichu and Mary notice the armed crowds coming and decide to face them.
 An armed David comes to attack Vichu, but is stopped by the priest who advises David to be a human and respect love.
-David insists that as a true Christian he will not allow Mary to marry someone of a different religion as long as she is Christian.
+David insists that as a true Christian he will not allow Mary to marry a non-Christian as long as she is Christian.
 In response, Vichu and Mary renounce their respective religions, much to the shock of David and the villagers, then walk away.
-Vichu's friends celebrate the lovers' new found happiness and peace.
+Vichu's friends celebrate the lovers' newfound happiness and peace.